kmaasrud/djoc/docs/src/introduction.md

 ---
 title: Introduction and key concepts
+toc: false
 ---

 Doctor aims at giving you the most streamlined writing experience possible.
 It is somewhat opinionated in how it enforces a specific workflow and workspace structure.
-This is simply so that you don't have to bother concerning yourself with structuring your project and keeping it organized manually - which I know from experience can be extremely time-draining.
+This is simply so that you don't have to concern yourself with structuring your project and keeping it organized manually - which I know from experience can be extremely time-draining.

-You write in Pandoc Markdown, with a few Doctor specific syntax-delights sprinkled in.
+You write in Pandoc Markdown, with a few Doctor-specific syntax elights sprinkled in.
 If at any time you feel this markup language is limiting, you can simply write some $\LaTeX$ or HTML and it will be parsed as expected.
 I do however challenge you to avoid this as much as you can to really feel how refreshingly simple Pandoc Markdown can be, and to reassess how *fancy* your document really needs to be.
 You can read more on my choice of Pandoc Markdown [here](markdown), and learn the markup rules in the sections under **Markdown**.

 The Doctor tooling is focused on users familiar with the command line.
-As such, using a text editor with easy access to a terminal is highly adviced.
+As such, using a text editor with easy access to a terminal is highly advised.
 Visual Studio Code has an option of opening a terminal "panel" for example, which is a great way of working with Doctor.
 Using the embedded terminal in an editor like Neovim also works very smoothly!
-For previewing your document, I personally just open the PDF in my favorite PDF viewer and rebuild whenever I need to see the changes.
+For previewing the document, I personally just open the PDF in my favorite PDF viewer and rebuild whenever I need to see the changes.
 There are also a bunch of extensions for Visual Studio Code which give a live preview of your current section.
 Some more guides pertaining to different editors will arrive here shortly...

 # Key concepts